Biancamazzi/gotech/README.md

 # Gotech

-Website about Gotech made with HTML and CSS
+ Gotech website made with HTML and CSS